lowRISC/ibex/README.md

 Integer Multiplication and Division (M), Compressed (C), and B (Bit Manipulation) extensions.

-The block diagram below shows the *small* parametrization with a 2-stage pipeline.
 <p align="center"><img src="doc/03_reference/images/blockdiagram.svg" width="650"></p>

 Ibex was initially developed as part of the [PULP platform](https://www.pulp-platform.org)